From Holding it Together to Letting Yourself be Held

 You’ve always been the reliable one.
 You are high-performing, thoughtful, and capable on the outside but privately managing exhaustion, anxiety, or overwhelm.

 You’re deeply sensitive and emotionally attuned, and often aware of others’ needs long before your own.
-At times, it can feel like you absorb more than you can manage, especially in social or emotionally charged environments.

 You care deeply about relationships and connection, yet may find yourself feeling misunderstood, easily hurt, or anxious around the possibility of rejection, criticism, or not being enough.

 You’re a parent carrying the invisible labor of caregiving mentally tracking everyone’s needs, constantly giving, and still wondering if you’re doing it “right.”
-The exhaustion runs deep, sometimes touching on sadness, resentment, or a quiet loneliness you can’t name.

 You’re navigating burnout, sensory or emotional overwhelm, or a kind of inner shutdown that’s hard to explain.
-Your motivation has waned, your mood feels flat or heavy, and you can’t remember the last time you felt truly replenished.

 You’ve recently discovered or are starting to wonder if ADHD, autism, or another form of neurodivergence might help explain how you experience the world, relationships, and your own inner life.

 You’re moving through a major transition, a change in career, role, identity, or relationship and noticing old patterns resurfacing.
-It maybe difficult trusting, staying in your body, or knowing what you actually want or need.

 Services

-All services are neurodiversity-affirming, trauma-informed, and inclusive of LGBTQ+ and gender-diverse individuals
+All services are neurodiversity-affirming, trauma-informed, and inclusive of LGBTQ+ and gender-diverse individuals.

 Teen and Young Adult Services

 I work with teens and young adults navigating the pressure of academic and social environments, anxiety, perfectionism, or the complexities of neurodivergence or identifying as LGBTQIA+.
 In a world that too often misunderstands, minimizes, or overlooks these lived experiences, it can be hard to feel truly seen or supported.
 Many young people are left carrying the weight of expectations that don’t reflect who they are or what they need.
 Therapy offers a compassionate space to explore identity, regulate the nervous system, and build emotional resilience.
-Together, we’ll work at a pace that respects your inner world, drawing on somatic practices, self-compassion, and tools that support greater ease, clarity, and connection.
+Together, we’ll work at a pace that respects your inner world, drawing on somatic practices, self-compassion, and tools that support greater clarity, and connection.

 Adult Services